What is ichthyosis?

 - Lamellar body ‘ghosts’ in lamellar ichthyosis

-- Vacuolar degeneration of suprabasal keratinocytes and coarse keratohyalin granules in thickened granular layer in keratinopathic ichthyosis
+- Vacuolar degeneration of suprabasal keratinocytes and coarse keratohyalin granules in a thickened granular layer in keratinopathic ichthyosis.

 What problems does ichthyosis cause?

-People who have very severe ichthyosis may need to spend several hours each day caring for their skin so they can lead as much of a normal life as possible.
-At some point during their life people with severe ichthyosis may come against some of the following problems:
+People who have very severe ichthyosis may need to spend several hours each day caring for their skin.
+The problems they encounter may include:

 - Overheating: ichthyosis may affect normal temperature control by reducing the ability to sweat